GOLD-The Science Myth Busters!

 Research and check: Steps 2-4

 2. Research information about your topic that includes reliable statistics to help bust or validate your myth.
-If your teacher is asking you to do the "Information, Please" quest, you will need some science statistics to back up your work that can be displayed in a digital presentation.

-(HINT: you can use something you have studied or are currently studying in a science class to make your research time shorter).
+(HINT: You can use something you have studied or are currently studying in a science class to make your research time shorter).

 3. Review the information in Search Strategies to be certain your information sources are reliable and accurate.
 Consider using websites with .org, .edu, or .gov (or from nationally recognized organizations such as National Geographic, NASA, etc.).
 Your goal will be to select five or more images that relate to your science topic/myth as well as five or more facts that help support or "bust" your myth.